British Airways A320 Club Europe Review

 Outside of some recent staffing problems that has caused several cancelations (both mine and my family's flights to Munich were canceled - I took next flight but they had to spend the night in London) all flights were on time.
 Shortly after take-off the flight attendant would hand out a hot towel.
 However, since Covid, hot towels were not given (no hot towels in Club World either).
 My guess is like many airlines BA will be slow to return to normal Club Europe service using the pandemic as an excuse to cut costs.
 So, things like hot towels may not be back for a while.
 In addition, menus have also disappeared.
 Prior to 2020 menus were given on most flights.
 After take-off drinks and a small package of mixed nuts (which were quite good) were served.
 This was my description of my meal on initial review five years ago "Lunch was served by cart (without beverages).
 There were two choices; Salad with Prawn Skewers (the flight attendant would remove the prawns onto the salad at your seat) or Chicken Parmesan with Gnocchi.
 The flight attendant asked for my choice by my name (which I thought was a nice touch) and offered a nice selection of breads.
 I opted for the Chicken Parmesan and Gnocchi which I enjoyed very much.
 The meal was not only tasty, but nice and hot.
 The presentation of the entire meal was simple, but appetizing.
 The dessert was also very good (light and refreshing).
 There were three flight attendants serving this flight and a second flight attendant came to offer tea after the meal service had been completed.
 For a 1 hr 45 min flight, I was very impressed with the meal service".
 Unfortunately, none of the meals on flights I have taken since then have impressed as much as this meal (and I can not find the photo of that meal) other than the English Breakfast option, which I've always liked.
 Ironically, my initial review was before BA switched to Do&Co for their catering which you would have thought would have been an improvement with on-board meals.
 It is not that the meals are bad, just not as good as they used to be or maybe just not as good as that initial meal.
 On a subsequent flight from Prague a year later an English Tea Lunch was served (pictured below), On my most recent flight from Munich (and one a couple years earlier - bottom photo) a hot (more like warm) sandwich was served.
 The other option from MUC was a Prosciutto Dish.
 From Budapest there were three options and what felt like a more substantial serving; Baked Risotto (pictured below), Cod or a Tikka Chicken Salad.
 I've had the Breakfast a number of times and was essentially the same whether it was from DUB to LHR or from IST.
 The only difference was the croissant was in wrapping from Istanbul (during the pandemic).
 I never understood how serving bread in a plastic wrap promoted safety.
 On my most recent flights bread was once again served from a basket.
 To MUC the only options were a cold meal.
 A Quinoa Salad or Coronation Chicken.
 As a person that likes hot meals this was disappointing, but within the last week or so (May 2022) I have seen people post (on social media) a nice Braised Beef dish with Mashed Potatoes to Warsaw and a Fish to a destination I can't remember but was less than 2 hours from Heathrow.
 Both these meals looked like a significant upgrade from what I have received during Covid.
 Hopefully this is a sign that BA is moving away from their Covid catering and I am looking forward to trying one of these meals in the future (should be Sept 2022 - I will update this review then)

 Despite the initial lack of interaction, the flight attendants were almost always pleasant and helpful.
 In fact, more so than I've experienced in Club World.
-Particularly on the flight from Munich last month.
-What was interesting about that is it was the week that the UK did not mandate masks.
+Particularly on the flight from Munich last month (April '22).
+That may have had something to do with the fact it was the week that the UK did not mandate masks.
 So, while we had to wear masks to MUC it was not required back to London.
-I felt like the crew could relax and let their personalities came out.
+I felt like the crew could relax and let their personalities come out.
 They even invited my nephew and myself to visit the cockpit after we arrived in Heathrow.
 All announcements were only made in English, and a few automated messages in Czech, German etc. If you like to enjoy the view, try to sit on right side of the airplane to LHR.
 If you get lucky and the weather is clear you will be treated with a great view of London approaching Heathrow.

 On my initial review we arrived at Terminal 3.
 I thought due to Covid and the reduction of their schedule BA had consolidated all their operations out of Terminal 5 (both MUC and IST flights operated out of T 5).
 But upon further review they still use Terminal 3 for several flights.
-I just checked and the Prague flight still departs and arrives into Terminal 3 as does the Oslo and Naples flights to name a few.
-As I was checking flights I also noticed they are still canceling a number of flights which I assume is still due to staffing issues.
-They do have a Galleries First and Club Lounge in Terminal 3 located in Zone F. While you always need to go through security when making a non domestic connection at Heathrow, having to transfer between T5 & T3 will add time and can make your connection a little more stressful.
+I just checked and the Prague flights still depart and arrives at Terminal 3 as does the Oslo and Naples flights to name a few.
+Many of their Oneworld partners (AA, Cathay, Finnair to name a few) also operate out of Terminal 3.
+As I was checking flights, I also noticed they are still canceling a number of flights which I assume is still due to staffing issues.
+They do have a Galleries First and Club Lounge in Terminal 3 located in Zone F. While you always need to go through security when making a non-domestic connection at Heathrow, arriving into Terminal 3 will most likely require taking a bus to Terminal 5 and clearing security there.
+Security at LHR can take a long time so I almost always check my bag to try to eliminate a need for secondary screening.
+If you have the misfortune of having your bag take that detour it can take up to a half hour to get to your bag and a good percentage of bags screened need to be checked and rescreened.
+It is now March 2023 and the flight cancelations seem to have been minimized.
+My wife and I flew through LHR in Feb '23 (photo of meal below) and I saw very few cancelations if any on the monitor.
+That said, there is a planned strike over Easter by security staff which will cause cancelations.
+Hopefully this is just an isolated event.